awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

    We recommend that you deploy version *1\.17*\.
-If you must deploy an earlier version, then you can only replace it with version `1.16` or `1.15`\.
+If you must deploy an earlier version, then you can only replace it with version or `1.15` later\.
 If you change *1\.17*, then read the important [Amazon EKS release notes](kubernetes-versions.md) for the version and install the corresponding version of [`kubectl`](install-kubectl.md)\.

    Though `--ssh-public-key` is optional, we highly recommend that you specify it when you create your node group with a cluster\.
 This option enables SSH access to the nodes in your managed node group\.
 Enabling SSH access allows you to connect to your instances and gather diagnostic information if there are issues\.
 You cannot enable remote access after the node group is created\.
-If you don't have a public key, you can [create a key pair](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html#creating-a-key-pair) for Amazon EC2 and then [retrieve the public key](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#retrieving-the-public-key) for the key pair to specify for `--ssh-public-key`\.
+If you don't have a public key, then you can [create a key pair](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html#creating-a-key-pair) for Amazon EC2 to specify for `--ssh-public-key`\.
 Ensure that you create the key in the same Region that you create the cluster in\.

    ```
    eksctl create cluster \
-   --name prod \
+   --name my-cluster \
    --version 1.17 \
    --region us-west-2 \
    --nodegroup-name linux-nodes \